-Mixing concrete and getting the right concrete mix is vital for durable and long lasting foundations and along with our concrete volume calculator to help you establish exactly what you need for your project.
+Mixing concrete and getting the right concrete mix is vital for durable and long lasting foundations and along with our concrete volume calculator found below, we can help you establish exactly what you need for your project.

 What is Concrete

 Concrete is a mixture of cement, sand (fine aggregate), small stone or gravel (coarse aggregate) and water.
-It has many applications, from fence posts to motorway bases and, because of this; there are many different concrete mix ratios that the constituents can be mixed to with each resulting in a different strength.
+It has many applications, from fence posts to motorway bases and, because of this, there are many different concrete mix ratios that the constituents can be mixed to with each resulting in a different strength.

 Concrete Mix Ratio for a C20 Mix

-This project will concentrate on a general purpose mix suitable for garden paths, fence posts, and shallow retaining wall foundations.
+This project will concentrate on mixing concrete for a general purpose mix that’s suitable for garden paths, fence posts, and shallow retaining wall foundations.
 It is a medium strength mix and is known as a C20 mix.
 This means it will attain a strength equivalent to withstanding a compression of 20 Newton’s per square mm after 28 days.
 This mix is not suitable for house foundations.
 For these please read our foundations project and ensure all the criteria are met, including the trench sizes and ground suitability.
-Then, unless specified otherwise by an architect or structural engineer, a C15P mix can be used which is comprised of 1 cement, 2 sand or very fine aggregate, and 6 coarse aggregate.

 The calculator below will help you work out exactly what you will need for your project.
 (This calculator is for a C20 mix)